Guest Illustration Lecturer University South Wales

 Here is an illustration which was commissioned for the Marriot hotel county hall London, next to the London Eye, the commission was to create a quilling illustration incorporating London landmarks close to and near the Marriot County Hall Hotel.
 Which includes sites such as the Royal festival hall, Big Ben, the London eyes as well icons such as the black cabs and London Route master bus.

 Marriott Hotel Line Drawing.

-Here is the line drawing I created using adobe illustrator, I draw the illustration using my wacom pen drawing tool, and I individually draw each line and shape, creating the illustration.
+Here is the line drawing I created using adobe illustrator, I draw the illustration using my Wacom pen drawing tool, and I individually draw each line and shape, creating the illustration.

 Marriott Hotel Line drawings

-With my illustrations I tend to use the whole art board, when I create an illustration.
+With my illustrations, I tend to use the whole artboard, when I create an illustration.
 These include key illustrated details from the illustrations, as well as different variations of the illustration, which happen because of comments from clients once they have seen the first draft of the artwork, and there will be quite a few revisions before it becomes approved as the final artwork.

 Marriott Hotel Cinema 4D

-The vector lines I have drawn are then exported to a 3D package such as Cinema 4D, there are many other programmes, but this seems the best for this effect I work on, it is also great package for animating the lines which I have done I the past for clients who need a animation for a web advert.
+The vector lines I have drawn are then exported to a 3D package such as Cinema 4D, there are many other programmes, but this seems the best for this effect I work on, it is also a great package for animating the lines which I have done I the past for clients who need an animation for a web advert.
 The vector lines are then extruded to simulate the look of real 3D quilling, this is done, but the angel of the camera, as well as the shadow and lighting which are all set to specific parameters within the package, its then set to render according the size requirements of the client, which can range from A4 to Billboard size.